Patient Bill of Rights

 - Confidentiality of your personal, financial, social and health information.

-- Receive information about the scope of services Hospice will provide and any limitations to those services.
+- Receive information about the scope of services we provide and any limitations to those services.

-- Respect concerning your cultural and personal values, beliefs and preferences.
+- Respect for your cultural and personal values, beliefs and preferences.

-- Accommodation of your religious and other spiritual services.
+- Accommodation of your religious and other spiritual beliefs.

 - Be involved in all decisions regarding your care, treatment or services and to have your personal wishes regarding those treatments or services honored, if possible.